 If you'd like to support us and get something great in return, check out our PDF OSCE Checklist Booklet containing over 100 OSCE checklists in PDF format.

 Being able to share information in a clear and concise way is an essential skill in all fields of medicine.
 This can range from simple explanations, such as why a blood test may be needed, to more complex situations, such as explaining a new diagnosis.
 Often, sharing information with a patient occurs naturally during a consultation.
-However, providing clinical information may also be the primary focus of an appointment, and in these situations, it is crucial to have a structured format in order to communicate more effectively.
+However, providing clinical information may also be the primary focus of an appointment, and in these situations, it is crucial to have a structured format to communicate effectively.

 There are an estimated 4 million people living with diabetes in the UK, which represents 6% of the population.
 This means that understanding how to explain a diagnosis of diabetes is a key clinical skill.
-This guide is a step by step approach to explaining a diagnosis of diabetes and should be used in conjunction with our “Information giving – an overview” guide.
+This guide is a step-by-step approach to explaining a diagnosis of diabetes and should be used in conjunction with our “Information giving – an overview” guide.